 Whenever I go to France I'm struck by one aspect of the culture of French people above all else: so many of their daily habits are dedicated to seeking pleasure.
-From croissants in the morning, to the standard hour and a half lunch break - with courses, of course - their daily rituals are all about savouring the joy in their every day - not saving it for special occasions.
+From croissants in the morning, to the standard hour and a half lunch break - with courses, of course - their daily rituals are all about savouring the joy in their everyday - not saving it for special occasions.
 They never eat lunch at their desk - quelle horreur - and a baguette must be bought fresh and tucked under your arm on the way home.
 I guess it's because they realise time passes so quickly and pleasure isn't something we should save to the end.
 French cuisine is about enjoyment, Bonne Degustation can be heard at every table, and it is a joy to behold.

 For the beef base

-- 500 g Beef mince
+- 500 g Beef mince (you can use lean ground beef), brought to room temperature

 - 1 Brown onion (yellow onion)